-- Skills for Health have produced a new case study document using information provided by Newham University Hospital Trust.
+- Skills for Health has produced a case study document using information provided by Newham University Hospital Trust.
 The document New Roles and Progression Pathways in Newham University Hospitals Trust: Assistant Practitioners demonstrates the key role assistant practitioners have to play in the delivery of high quality services and patient care.

-- Skills for Health have produced an expert paper 'The role of Assistant Practitioners in the NHS: factors affecting evolution and development of the role' which helps identify the reasons and current issues employers face with the introduction of the role.
+- Skills for Health has produced an expert paper 'The role of Assistant Practitioners in the NHS: factors affecting evolution and development of the role' which helps identify the reasons and current issues employers face with the introduction of the role.

 - The NHS North West and the Council of Deans for Health have developed a free e-learning tool, the Standardised Numeracy Assessment Process (SNAP).
 The e-learning tool is hosted by the University of Chester and assists employers with the assessment of staff numeracy skills and develop them further.

 - Skills for Health career and competence frameworks, core standards for assistant practitioners and update information to the qualifications framework.